Aras Özbiliz: Urartu

 On 17 January 2023, Özbiliz signed for Urartu.

+On 22 November 2023, Özbiliz announced his retirement from football.

 International career

 In mid-May 2010, Özbiliz was invited by the Football Federation of Armenia to take part in the formation of the youth national team of Armenia. Özbiliz stated that while had never been to Armenia he hoped to gain a spot in the youth team.
 In the Armenian capital Yerevan, Özbiliz arrived on the evening of 30 May.
 He immediately started working in Pyunik Yerevan, allowing the head coach of the team Vardan Minasyan to get closely acquainted with him.
 In training, Özbiliz was also presented with the coach of the Armenian national team, Dane Flemming Serritslev.
 He noted that the Özbiliz made a good impression, but as of now he could not play for the national team because he had a problem with his documents.

 In early February 2011, the Armenian head coach Minasyan said Özbiliz was going to choose between the teams of Armenia and the Netherlands.
-To persuade the player to play for Armenia, Vice-President of the Football Federation of Armenia Ashot Manukyan went to the Netherlands to negotiate with Özbiliz.
+To persuade the player to play for Armenia, vice-president of the Football Federation of Armenia Ashot Manukyan went to the Netherlands to negotiate with Özbiliz.
 Manukyan, in turn, said that Özbiliz was in no hurry with his choice of the national team and wanted to gain a foothold in Ajax and then make a final decision, and he was likely to help the Armenian team in the UEFA Euro 2012 qualifying match against Russia.
-The Vice-President of the Football Federation of Armenia stressed that the question of citizenship in Armenia for Özbiliz was no problem and to be resolved by the president of the country's approval.
+The vice-president of the Football Federation of Armenia stressed that the question of citizenship in Armenia for Özbiliz was no problem and to be resolved by the president of the country's approval.